bhi5hmaraj/Coursera-Data-Structures/README.md

 # Coursera-Data-Structures
-This repository contains my source code for the problems in Online Course Data Structures by UCSD and HSE in Coursera
+This repository contains my source code for the problems in the Online Course [Data Structures](https://www.coursera.org/learn/data-structures) by UCSD and HSE in Coursera

 # Topics
 1. Basic Data Structures